evan-erdos/trail-of-cthulhu/story/act-0/seq-0/scene-3.md

 Light floods the tent as the PROFESSOR enters through the canvas door.

 PROFESSOR
 Hello, my pupils.
-Greetings, Chieftain.
+Greetings, Chief.
 Students, our work here is concluded.
 Let's be off now.

 STUDENTS
-We haven't asked the Chieftian about--
+We haven't asked the CHIEFTAIN about--

 PROFESSOR
 There will be time for that later.
 Come on, now!